skyflowapi/skyflow-iOS/README.md

 )

 let collectElementOptions = Skyflow.CollectElementOptions(
   required: false  //indicates whether the field is marked as required.
-Defaults to 'false' )
+Defaults to 'false',
+  enableCardIcon: true // indicates whether card icon should be enabled (only for CARD_NUMBER inputs) )

 const element = container.create(input: collectElementInput, options: collectElementOptions)